-MDIA 111 Introductory Desktop Publishing Graphics.
-Apple Macintosh Aldus Freehand - A graphics program that turns the Apple Macintosh into the ultimate drawing tool.
+MDIA 111 Introductory Desktop Publishing Graphics, Apple Macintosh Freehand - A graphics program that turns the Apple Macintosh into the ultimate drawing tool.
 This graphics program makes drawing by computer easier and faster than drawing by hand.
 Learn how to create any graphic imaginable, with more precision and control than ever before.
 You'll never have to go back to the drawing board again!
 Students in stage design, architectural studies, landscaping, and the fine arts can experiment with design techniques using Aldus Freehand.
 Graphic arts students produce logos, product designs, packaging plans, and illustrations in Aldus Freehand as they explore their own style and artistic potential.
 Students have their own workstations using an Apple Macintosh SE computer.
-VHS video tapes on desktop design will be shown during this course.
-Come and learn how to create this graphic magic at BCIT.
 1.5 credits

-MDIA 115 Introductory Desktop Publishing, QUARK XPress - An introduction to the most powerful page layout program currently available.
-This course is designed to give a complete overview of the abilities of XPress.
-Students will gain a solid understanding of text importing, formatting and manipulation, graphics integration and pagination.
+MDIA 115 Introductory Desktop Publishing, QUARK X Press - An introduction designed to give you an overview of the capabilities of Quark XPress, the most powerful page layout program available.
+You will gain a solid understanding of page composition, formatting, manipulation of text and graphics, creating long documents.
 Students have their own workstations using a Macintosh SE computer.
-Students must have a solid working knowledge of the Macintosh.
-1.5 credits
+Prerequisite: A working knowledge of the Macintosh.